What are Seafarers?

-- a chance to access wifi and SIM cards
+- Access to WiFi Internet and SIM cards

 And it’s not just practical support the Mission offers.
-We know that seafarers need emotional and sometimes spiritual support too.
+We know that seafarers need emotional and frequently spiritual support too.

-That’s why we have a large network of chaplains who come on board ships, giving seafarers a listening ear and prayer, if needed.
+That’s why we have a large network of ordained Port Chaplains who come on board ships, giving seafarers a listening ear and offering prayer, if needed.
 They can also connect seafarers to other organisations, or speak to them on their behalf.

 Our mission is to care for the shipping industry’s most important asset: its people.